Defective metal on metal hip implant xray

 If you have a Metal on Metal hip, and you have any of the complications or symptoms listed above, you should discuss your concerns with your doctor.
 Your implant may be the cause.

 Additionally, you should contact a law firm with experience litigating MoM implants because you may be entitled to compensation.
-Mctlaw has focused its’ practice on defective hip replacement cases for over a decade, and we will represent you at no cost unless we recover money from a verdict or settlement.
+Mctlaw has focused our practice on defective hip replacement cases for over a decade, and we will represent you at no cost unless we recover money from a verdict or settlement.

 Our firm filed the first lawsuit involving a modern generation model MoM hip replacement in the United States in 2008.
 Additionally, there is no cost to you unless we recover money for you.
 Mctlaw does not make a practice of referring our cases to other law firms.
 We represent YOU.